learn-co-curriculum/dsc-statistical-power-lab/README.md

 - Demonstrate the combined effect of sample size and effect size on statistical power using simulations

 ## Let's get started!

+The following four factors have an intimate relationship:

+* Sample size
+* Effect size
+* Significance level = P (Type I error) = probability of finding an effect that is not there
+* **Power = 1 - P (Type II error)** = probability of finding an effect that is there

+Given any three of these, we can easily determine the fourth.

 To start, let's import the necessary libraries required for this simulation: